tgf101/Sky-Dodger/README.md

 # language
 I used Gdscript for the creation of the game

+# Software Requirements

+To run or edit this project, the following software is required:

+Godot Engine (version 4.x recommended)

+Git (optional for cloning the repository)

+A computer capable of running Godot

+# Hardware Requirements

+operating system

+Windows 11
+MacOS
+Linux

 # How to Run the Game

 Clone the repository from GitHub.